7Block Labs

 Cross-Jurisdictional Compliance

-- Challenge: Different countries have divergent rules, making global token sales complex.
+• Challenge: Different countries have their own rules, which makes planning global token sales pretty complicated.

 KYC/AML Requirements